Can Hypnosis help overcome Bedwetting?

-The condition, lies not just with the bladder control, but is connected to anxiety, depression, becoming over tired and having disrupted sleep patterns.
+The condition lies not just with the bladder control but is connected to anxiety, depression, becoming overtired and having disrupted sleep patterns.
 The person maybe sleeping too deeply.
-Consequently, the signal being sent from the bladder to brain to wake up and empty is not being detected.
+Consequently, the signal being sent from the bladder to the brain to wake up and empty is not being detected.

 This sleep behaviour appears to fall into two categories from my experience: